iancze/AS4012-MESA/docs/assignment.md

 # Assignment Questions

+MESA-Web will take at least a couple hours to process each calculation submission, potentially longer under peak demand.
+Plan ahead.

 Many questions ask for narrative text to explain your results.
 Direct and concise explanations are desirable.

 1. Read [Asplund et al. 2009ARA&A..47..481A](https://ui.adsabs.harvard.edu/abs/2009ARA%26A..47..481A/abstract), Sections 1-3, and Table 4.
 What are the recommended values for *mass fractions* $X$ (H), $Y$ (He), and $Z$ (Table 4) for the protosun and the present day photospheric values.
 Why do they differ?